-The purpose of this module is to introduce students to the dynamics and importance of development economics; develop a well-rounded knowledge of issues relevant to developing countries; and develop an understanding of problems that is experienced in developing countries.
+The purpose of this module is to introduce students to the dynamics and importance of development economics, develop a well-rounded knowledge of issues relevant to developing countries; and develop an understanding of problems that is experienced in developing countries.
 Students should be in a suitable position to use the information gained in this module to critically evaluate and create policy options.
-In addition, the module will introduce and instil in students, concepts around justice, democracy, diversity, right, responsibility and Ubuntu (human dignity) in the context of citizenship.